fidexmr/DeTacToe/README.md

 # DeTacToe

+Welcome to DeTacToe, the decentralized tic tac toe!
+One can use it to bet money on a game against a remote opponent and use the blockchain to ensure the bet is enforced.

+The master implementation is live at [here](https://detactoe.surge.sh) using the Goerli testnet and its fake money.

+This app is thought as a personal demo to experiment the current blockchain tech stack and perhaps reuse boilerplate code.

+## Code

-This repo contains the code for a tic-tac-toe game to experiment gamefi capabilities.
+This repo contains the code for a tic-tac-toe game on the Goerli blockchain or a local Ganache blockchain.
+The app uses Vite, Vue3, Vuex, Typescript, Typechain, Truffle and Web3.js.

-## Description

-The implementation runs as follows:

-1. an address sends a bet to the contract to tease another player.
-It can be renounced or cancelled.
-1. another address can pick the game and the contract starts it if the bet is identical
-1. The one winning the game gets the money.

 ## Todo

 1. add decent front-end
-1. hardhat contract page interaction generation?
+1. hardhat contract page interaction generation for solidity dev?
 1. Try out on a faster network than EVM?
 1. Fix Microsoft Edge responsiveness
 1. Add github action with linting and testing
 1. Fix player not finishing the game

-## Prospects

-Game mechanic: started can win or tie, visitor can lose or tie => Should an oracle be added in order to have random first round?
-=> Can a player create a new game offer while being visitor to another one?
+1. Add oracle to add randomness to who plays first